The chart below highlights the major differences between Traditional Liposuction and Smartlipo.

 |Use of a compression garment for 6+ weeks||Use of a compression garment for just 4 weeks|

-Liposuction by definition is a cosmetic surgery performed to remove unwanted deposits of fat from under the skin by suction.
-Liposuction is the most commonly performed cosmetic procedure in the United States and there are many methods and techniques that surgeons perform.
+By definition, liposuction is a type of cosmetic surgery performed to remove unwanted deposits of fat from under the skin using suction.
+Liposuction is the most commonly performed cosmetic procedure in the United States and there are a variety of different methods and techniques that liposuction surgeons perform.

 During liposuction, surgeons sculpt and contour the body by removing excess fat deposits that are resistant to reduction by diet or exercise.
 Depending on the surgeon’s chosen method, the fat is disrupted by way of scraping, heating, or freezing, etc., before it is removed from under the skin with a suction device.